Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are strong, but the misinformed clues are weak, making the overall difficulty moderate.
-The fake clues are effective in misdirecting.
+**Reasoning:** The informed clues are specific enough to lead someone to the answer, but the misinformed and fake clues add some necessary level of complexity.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 3.3/5
+**Overall Quality Score:** 4.0/5

 **Pass/Fail:** ✅ PASS